Experience one of the most iconic fly-drive itineraries in the world!

 Hit the road for Cambria via Big Sur - a rugged and breathtaking 90 mile stretch of coastline, which starts at Carmel and ends at San Simeon.
 A stop in the pretty town of Carmel is certainly worth a visit, Clint Eastwood was once the Mayor and is still a long time resident.
 In fact, Clint owns the Mission Ranch Hotel and Restaurant, so if you are travelling on Sunday, plan to pop in for brunch.

-Enjoy an evening in Cambria and then a free day to spend on the beach, whale-watching or tour Hearst Castle.
+Enjoy an evening in Cambria and then a free day to spend on the beach, whale-watching or to take a tour of 'The Castle on the Hill', Hearst Castle.

 Hearst Castle, set on 250,000 acres, is one of the most extravagant houses in the world.
 Once home to the publisher William Randolph Hearst, guests included Winston Churchill, Charlie Chaplin, Joan Crawford, Cary Grant and Charles Lindbergh.